 Nitronic 40 Steel Supplier & Features

 Stainless Shapes is a proud Nitronic 40 steel supplier.
-Nitronic 40 is a versatile stainless steel that has a high manganese content.
+Nitronic 40 is a versatile stainless steel that has a high manganese content which can be used in a variety of different shapes.
 This alloy has high strength and excellent corrosion resistance that can be used at high temperatures.
 Yield strength is twice that of Grades 304, 321 and 347.
 While Nitronic 40 can survive high temperatures, one of its characteristics is its ability to survive in cool, cryogenic temperatures.
 This makes Nitronic 40 a suitable steel for surviving in marine environments with cooler temperatures.

 Nitronic 40 Industries & Applications